stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/7-network-policies.md

 ## Introduction

-In this lab, you'll explore Kubernetes Network Policies, which provide the ability to control network traffic flow between pods, namespaces, and external endpoints.
+In this lab, you will explore Kubernetes Network Policies, which provide the ability to control network traffic flow between pods, namespaces, and external endpoints.

 By default, all pods in a Kubernetes cluster can communicate with any other pod and reach out to any available endpoint.
 Network Policies act as firewalls, allowing you to enforce rules about which connections are allowed.